Amit Shah meets Tomar as farmers threaten to gherao Delhi

 Union Agriculture Minister Narendra Singh Tomar had a few days back said the Centre was ready to hold talks with farmers anytime and appealed to them to call off their agitation and come for discussion.

-After the farm reform bills were passed in the monsoon session of parliament, Singh on behalf of the government-held deliberations with various stake holders of the farm sector.
+After the farm reform bills were passed in the monsoon session of parliament, Singh on behalf of the government-held deliberations with various stakeholders of the farm sector.